 We have described our robot MobMan, its architecture and functions and some experience in exposing the system to the real world.
 From this experience we conclude, that it is possible to build robots that robustly perform service tasks outside the labs.
 The system can of course not cope with the full complexity of unconstrained environments (e.g. in private households).
 However, with moderate restrictions on the environmental complexity today's technology allows for robust, and dependable systems of some use.
-Of course, there is still space for improvements, primarily in the areas of perception and manipulation.
-One of our next steps will be to extend the perception capabilities of the system with respect to scene complexity and number of robustly distinguishable objects.
-We will extend our probabilistic approach to dynamic scenes and continuous active vision.
+Of course, there is still a strong need for substantial improvements, primarily in the areas of perception and manipulation.
+One of our next steps will be to systematically extend the perception capabilities of the system with respect to scene complexity (including dynamic scenes) and number of robustly distinguishable objects.

 For the user acceptance of such systems appropriate communication and interaction skills are crucial.
-The MobMan robot possesses all necessary communication channels, but the overall behaviour should contain some amount of entertaining, affective features.
+The MobMan robot possesses all necessary communication channels, but we feel that the overall behaviour should also contain some amount of entertaining, affective features.